quasarframework/quasar/docs/src/pages/quasar-cli/quasar-conf-js.md

 | open | Boolean/String | Unless it's set to `false`, Quasar will open up a browser pointing to dev server address automatically.
 Applies to SPA, PWA and SSR modes.
 If specifying a String then see explanations below. |
 | public | String | Public address of the application (for use with reverse proxies) |

-Using `open` prop to open with a specific browser and not with the default browser of your OS:
+Using `open` prop to open with a specific browser and not with the default browser of your OS (check [supported values](https://github.com/sindresorhus/opn/blob/master/test.js) based on the host OS):

 ```
 // quasar.conf.js